 Nebraska Bill of Sale Forms (5)

-A Nebraska bill of sale form is used by two parties to record information about a transaction.
-The seller can request money from the buyer for the item or gift it.
+A Nebraska bill of sale form records information about a transaction between two (2) parties.
+The seller can request or gift the buyer money for the item.
 A willing buyer and seller can also trade personal property of equal or similar value.
-For example, the individuals might exchange a boat and a car that each have a value of $2,000.
 Regardless of the transfer method, the parties involved must state the details in the form to have an official record.

 Summary